Online Network Traffic Classification Based on External Attention and Convolution by IP Packet Header: Statistical Feature Analyses Of IP Packet Header

 Based on the statistical results, we plotted a three-dimensional bar chart, as shown in Fig. 2.
-By partitioning the header based on bytes, we rely on the commonly used physical unit in the field of computer science, bytes.
-Moreover, the partitioning results in relatively fixed value ranges, with minimal fluctuations.
-In Fig. 2, the X-axis (Byte) represents the first to twelfth bytes, the Y-axis (Value) represents 20 intervals ranging from 0 to 1 with an interval of 0.05, and the Z-axis (Quantity) represents the number of occurrences of IP packet header values within each of the corresponding 20 intervals.
-Different colors are used to distinguish the magnitude of quantities.
+Due to the varying lengths of different fields within the IP packet header, being separated by bytes allows better control of numerical variations within a specific range (0-255), facilitating subsequent data processing.
+For a fair comparison of performance, it is necessary to consistent the input data with previous works.
+So far as we know, most of previous works of packet-based network traffic classification separated the IP packet by different bytes \cite{wang2017end,yang2021aefeta,lin2022efficient,wang2022sessionvideo,yang2023network,lotfollahi2020deep,zeng2019test,xu2019traffic,ren2021tree,xie2021self}.
+Therefore, it is reasonable to separate the IP packet header by bytes in this paper.
+In Fig. 2, the X-axis (Byte) represents the first to twelfth bytes, the Y-axis (Value) represents 20 intervals ranging from 0 to 1 with an interval of 0.05, and the Z-axis (Quantity) represents the number of occurrences of IP packet header values within each of the corresponding intervals.
+Different colors are used to represent byte information at different positions.